rubo77/AutoIndex/README.md

 # Templates

-At the moment, there are only two templates:
+You can choose between those templates:

 - default
 - photoswipe_gallery
+- simple_image_gallery

-This is a list of all the variables that can be used in the template files.
+This is a list of all the variables that can be used in the template files:

 ## global_header.tpl / global_footer.tpl